Unravelled/PathFinder/pathfinder-cli/README.md

 Utility that submits files from a GitHub repository to PathFinder.
 It creates a local clone of the repository you point it to, scrapes the clone directory and sends every file to PathFinder for indexing.

+Usage examples:

+    $ pf-indexer --help
+    $ pf-indexer Unravelled/PathFinder

+__NOTE:__ This assumes you have an instance of PathFinder running locally and implicitly an instance of elasticsearch running locally (the ES endpoint is currently hardcoded in PathFinder).

+To start PathFinder, run:

+    $ lein repl
+    user=> (reset)

+This will start an instance on port 9400.

+To start elasticsearch, please follow the docker/boot2docker instructions.
+PathFinder is currently hardcoded to look for elasticsearch on `docker:9200`, so make sure you've aliased your docker ip in `/etc/hosts`.

 TODOs:

 * parametrise the PathFinder endpoint (currently hardcoded to localhost:9400)